Spring springs, which means it's a wonderful time to go out and get active. Here are some ideas to get you started.

 Our Editorial Policy

 Haven Life is a customer-centric life insurance agency that is supported and wholly owned by the Massachusetts Mutual Life Insurance Company (MassMutual).
-We believe that navigating life insurance decisions, your personal finances and general well-being can be refreshingly easy.
+We believe that navigating life insurance decisions, your personal finances and your general health can be refreshingly easy.

 Our content is created for educational purposes only.
 Haven Life does not support the companies, products, services or strategies discussed here, but we hope they can make your life a little less difficult if they suit your situation.

-Haven Life is not authorized to provide tax, legal or investment advice.
+Haven Life does not have the right to provide tax, legal or investment advice.
 This material is not intended to be provided and should not be relied upon for tax, legal or investment advice.
 Individuals are encouraged to seek advice from their own tax or legal counsel.

-Haven Term is a term Life Insurance Policy (DTC and ICC17DTC in certain states, including NC) issued by the Massachusetts Mutual.
-Life Insurance Company (MassMutual), Springfield, MA 01111-0001 and offered exclusively through Haven Life Insurance Agency, LLC.
+Haven Term is a term Life Insurance Policy (DTC and ICC17DTC in certain states, including NC) issued by the Massachusetts Mutual Life Insurance Company (MassMutual), Springfield, MA 01111-0001 and offered exclusively through Haven Life Insurance Agency, LLC.
 In NY, Haven Term is DTC-NY 1017.
 In CA, Haven Term is DTC-CA 042017.
-Haven Term Simplified is a simplified Life Insurance Policy Issue (ICC19PCM-SI 0819 in certain states, including NC) issued by C.M.
+Haven Term Simplified is a Simplified Life Insurance Issue (ICC19PCM-SI 0819 in certain states, including NC) issued by C.M.
 Life Insurance Companies, Enfield, CT 06082.
-Numbers and functions for insurance and equestrian forms may vary by state and may not be available in all states.
-Our agency license number in California is OK71922 and in Arkansas 100139527.
+Numbers and functions for insurance forms and riders may vary by state and may not be available in all states.
+Our California agency license number is OK71922 and in Arkansas 100139527.

 MassMutual is rated by A.M.
 Best company as A ++ (Superior; top category 15).
 The rating is from Aril 1, 2020 and may change.
 MassMutual has received different ratings from other rating companies.

-Haven Life Plus (Plus) is the marketing name of the Plus Rider, which is part of the Haven Term policy and offers access to additional services and benefits free of charge or at a discount.
+Haven Life Plus (Plus) is the marketing name of the Plus Driver, which is part of the Haven Term Policy and offers access to additional services and benefits at no cost or at a discount.
 The driver is not available in all states and is subject to change at any time.
-Neither Haven Life nor MassMutual is responsible for the provision of the benefits and services made available under Plus Rider, which are provided by third party providers (partners).
+Neither Haven Life nor MassMutual are responsible for the provision of the benefits and services made available under Plus Rider, which are provided by third party providers (partners).
 For more information about Haven Life Plus, visit: https://havenlife.com/plus.html